-This memo suggests a modified specification for defining the 20-bit Flow Label field using a hybrid approach that includes options to provide IntServ as well as DiffServ based support for Quality of Service.
-It also compares various suggested approaches for defining the 20-bit Flow Label field in IPv6 Base Header based on RFC 2460 (December 1998) and draft-conta-ipv-flow-label-02.txt by Conta & Carpenter (July 2001).
+This memo suggests a pragmatic specification for defining the 20-bit Flow Label field using a hybrid approach that includes options to provide IntServ as well as DiffServ based support for IPv6 Quality of Service.
+It also compares various suggested approaches for defining the 20-bit Flow Label field in IPv6 Base Header based on RFC 2460 (December 1998) and few other drafts.
 Addressing the IPv6-Multicast-QoS issues also becomes possible as a consequence.
-This revised draft clearly specifies exactly when and how various options are to be used; and in case of the MFC, exactly how a specific action shall be taken by the algorithm.
-Thus the resultant mechanism is fully implementable and unambiguous as even the lower-level details have been worked out as may be required for real implementations.
+This draft clearly specifies exactly when and how various options are to be used; and in case of the MFC, exactly how a specific action might be taken by the suggested implementation.
+Thus the resultant mechanism is fully implementable and unambiguous as even the lower-level details have been worked out as may be required for actual implementations.
+The draft also has a pointer to an experimental QoS scheme called MultServ.